 Three days ago, fashion designer, Kate Spade took her life.
-Today, I woke up to the shocking and heartbreaking news that celebrity chef and master storyteller, Anthony Bourdain just passed away from an apparent suicide.
-If I could invite anyone to dinner, living or deceased, Bourdain tops that list along with Pope Francis, Ellen DeGeneres, HH the 14th Dalai Lamai, Barack Obama, and a few others.
-Yes, it would be a very interesting and entertaining soiree with fabulous food (obviously!).
+Today, I woke up to the shocking and heartbreaking news that celebrity chef and master storyteller, Anthony Bourdain passed away from an apparent suicide.
+If I could invite anyone to dinner, living or deceased, Bourdain tops that list.
+So would Pope Francis, Ellen DeGeneres, HH the 14th Dalai Lamai, Barack Obama, and a few others.
+Boy, would it be a glorious affair!
+A most interesting and entertaining soiree filled with notable personalities and fabulous food (obviously!).

 I traveled the world vicariously through Bourdain’s adventures and misadventures.
-When I first watched him on “A Cook’s Tour” in 2002, I was immediately enamored.
-Clearly not for his mug, but for his wit, sarcasm, and no b.s. attitude.
-It was refreshing to watch on the otherwise wholesome Food Network.
-It was also for these reasons that he was a polarizing figure.
-You either loved him or hated him.
-I loved him and bought his books and watched his shows.
+When I first caught glimpse of him on “A Cook’s Tour” in 2002, I was immediately enamored.
+Clearly not for his mug, but for his wit, sarcasm, and no nonsense attitude.
+He was so refreshing to watch on the otherwise wholesome Food Network.
+It was also for those reasons that he was a polarizing figure.
+You either loved him or despised him.
+I fell in the first category buying his books and watching his shows.

-His long standing defense of Latinx workers in the restaurant industry and championing of immigrant rights, and more recently of the Me Too movement only further endeared him to me.
+His long standing defense of Latinx workers in the restaurant industry, championing of immigrant rights, and more recently of the Me Too movement only further endeared him to me.
 However, I was always fearful for him.
 He talked openly about the demons in his past.
 He did hard drugs and alcohol and had no shame for it.
 But he also admitted hurting plenty of people along the way.
-For the latter, he expressed much guilt.
+For the latter, he appeared sincerely remorseful.

-Tony, I, along with your countless other fans worldwide genuinely mourn your loss.
-If you only knew how much you meant to us, would that have even remotely made a difference in your decision-making?
+Tony, I, along with your legions of fans worldwide genuinely mourn your loss.
+If you only knew how much you meant to us, would that have even remotely changed your mind?
 Probably not.
 But know this, no matter the demons you faced and the struggles you endured, your loyal fans will forever think fondly of you as the badass uncle Tony who traversed parts unknown and known in pursuit of authentic travel, cultural understanding, and damn good food!

 If you or someone you know is struggling with depression or has thoughts of harming themselves or taking their own life, please get help.
 The National Suicide Prevention Lifeline at 1-800-273-8255 provides 24/7, free, confidential support for people in distress.
 En Español: 1-888-628-9454; Deaf and Hard of Hearing: 1-800-799-4889; or the Crisis Text Line: text 741741.